Sängerfest: North America

 Germans began emigrating to Canada through Nova Scotia, where they helped found the town of Lunenburg in 1753.
 The sängerfests were first performed in Kitchener, Ontario, in 1862.
 The community events included the standard concerts and meals, with drama presentations and athletic entertainment sponsored by the local Turnvereine clubs.
 For the next 40 years, sängerbunds and sängerfests spread throughout Ontario.
 Pennsylvania Mennonites began settling in Ontario in the late 19th century.
 Alberta and Saskatchewan host annual Mennonite sängerfestes.

 In 1916 at his sentencing for bigamy, Count Max Lymer Louden related another misdeed from his past.
 Louden claimed he had been hired by a group of wealthy German Americans with a secret fund of $16,000,000 to take 150,000 German reservists, disguised as sängerbunds, across the Canada–United States border for a coup d'état of Canada, on behalf of Kaiser Wilhelm II.
 If they drew suspicion, they were prepared to "sing at a moment's notice."
 It was his loyalty to America, he claimed, which caused him to desert the Kaiser's singing invasion force.

 Current events

-Although some local festivals were canceled or suspended during the two world wars owing to rising anti-German sentiment, the triennial Sängerfest tradition has largely survived and many communities in areas with a significant German-American population have Sängerfests today.
+Although some local festivals were canceled or suspended during the World Wars owing to rising anti-German sentiment, the triennial Sängerfest tradition has largely survived and many communities in areas with a significant German-American population have Sängerfests today.

 Two major German-American singing associations are the Nordöstlicher (North Eastern) Sängerbund and the much larger Nord-Amerikanischer (North American) Sängerbund.